numbereself/caracAL/README.md

 If you are not comfortable storing a secret like your auth key plaintext in a file caracAL can read it from the process environment variables instead.
 Just set the environment var `AL_SESSION` to your session key and caracAL will use that instead.

+## localStorage and sessionStorage

+Web Storage technology is pretty handy when you want to have data that persists through character reloads.
+For the longest time, there was no really good possibility to realize these technologys in Node.js.
+With version 0.2.0 however, caracAL added support for them. `window.localStorage`, as well as `window.sessionStorage` are provided, and behave very much like their web counterparts.
+This subsequently means that the runner functions `get(key)`, as well as `set(key,value)` also work.

+### Technical Details

+The implementations are custom made specifically for caracAL.
+The key value stores are kept in memory, with localStorage additionally being written to file.
+Keep in mind that every character process, as well as the coordinator process keeps a copy of localStorage and sessionStorage, so dont put too large data in there.
+Writing operations on these stores are comunicated to your characters via IPC messages, and these messages are sent to every character.

 ## No-Nonsense rewrite the game

 Imagine there is an update but there is a null check missing from the client.
 Actually dont imagine that, just look at the gif: